Unofficial-TDL-Testing/tdl-bugs/README.md

 - *Frequent:* A bug that occurs very often but is not constant or every time for a specific action
 - *Always:* A bug that is always present, or occurs every time a specific action is performed

+**Forum Link:** A link to the associated bug report on the Sandswept or Steam forums, if it doens't exist create one
 **Steps to Reproduce:** State word by word how to reproduce the issue, if unknown then give a description of what you were doing when the bug occurred even if doing the same actions did not reproduce it
 **External Links:** Images/Videos and so forth go here, imgur.com and youtube.com are useful resources for hosting